How To Build A Web App In 2022 – The Ultimate Guide To Making A Web App

 A = Apache (HTTP Server)

-M = MySQL (Relational Databse Management)
+M = MySQL (Relational Database Management)

 P = PHP / Perl / Python (programming language)